doomleika/mAiLab/README.md

 # mAiLab

 Assignment for mAiLab

+## Note

-This assignment is written using python 3
+This assignment is written in python 3